 No, mortgage companies must mail payments to TFPA.

 What happens if the automatic payment is declined?
 Will the agent receive a notice that the payment was not made?

 The policyholder would be notified by their bank about the declined payment.
 The agent will not receive a notification that a payment was declined.
 Agent notification of this issue will come in the form of a notice of cancellation for non-payment.

-How many days will policyholders have to make the first payment after new business in submitted?
+How many days do policyholders have to make the first payment after new business is submitted?
 How long is a quote good for?

 A quoted offer is good for 30 days and a minimum down payment is required within that 30 day window.